-- Choose a favourite media product (from television, film, music, radio, theatre, or any other creative medium) and describe what makes it compelling for you and how you might adapt it to another media platform.
+- Choose your favourite media production (e.g. a television show, film, song/album, podcast, radio show, play, video game, or any other creative product) and describe what makes it compelling for you and how you might adapt it to another media platform.
 (500 words)

 Please ensure that your responses to the above questions are saved and submitted as one .pdf file.

 Reference Forms are a requirement for admission consideration.
 Two forms must be completed and submitted by current or past academic references (e.g. guidance counsellors, teachers, professors).
 Your third reference may be from a current or past supervisor or employer.
 Your references may not be family members or friends.